cirosantilli/softcover_vagrant/README.md

 You can also use this repository to develop Softcover itself.

-`cd` to the root of this repository and clone Softcover:
+From the host, `cd` to the root of this repository and clone Softcover:

     git clone https://github.com/softcover/softcover